vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-dom.en.md

 BEM elements of blocks are represented in `i-bem.js` as DOM nodes nested in the DOM node of a block instance.

-To access elements DOM nodes and work with their modifiers, use the block instance API:
+To access elements' DOM nodes and work with their modifiers, use the block instance API:

 -   Cached access: `elem(elems, [modName], [modVal])`.
 An element obtained this way does not need to be stored in a variable.